Skip to main content

 *UN Security Council Referral*

-For situations involving non-State Parties where the ICC lacks jurisdiction, advocacy can be directed toward Security Council members to [refer the situation](https://main.un.org/securitycouncil/en/content/current-members) under Article 13(b) of the Rome Statute.
+For situations involving non-State Parties where the ICC lacks jurisdiction, advocacy can be directed toward Security Council members (https://main.un.org/securitycouncil/en/content/current-members) under Article 13(b) of the Rome Statute.

 1.3 National Jurisdictions Through Universal Jurisdiction